soaibsafi/TUC-Share-Python/README.md

 PASSWORD=<TUC PASSWORD>
 ```

+5. Download the [Chrome Driver](https://chromedriver.storage.googleapis.com/index.html?path=104.0.5112.20/), extract the zip and put the *chromedriver.exe* in the Backent root directory

-5. Strat the *Backend* using-
+6. Strat the *Backend* using-
 ```
 uvicorn main:app --reload
 ```

-6. The *Backend* will be running on-
+7. The *Backend* will be running on-
 - *http://127.0.0.1:8000/*

-7. The API documentation could be found at-
+8. The API documentation could be found at-
 - *http://127.0.0.1:8000/docs*

 ---